 Minimally Invasive Esophagectomy at UPMC

-Obesity and long-term irritation from gastroesophageal reflux disease (GERD) seem to be contributors to this increase in new cases.
+Recently, doctors in the United States have been diagnosing more cases of esophageal cancer.
+Obesity and long-term irritation from gastroesophageal reflux disease (GERD) are believed to be contributors to this increase in new cases.

 What Is Minimally Invasive Esophagectomy (MIE)?